 Continue to staple, fill, staple until you run out of candy or paper wrapped tubes.

-Now hide them away until December!
+Now the Christmas Party Favors away until December!

 When it comes time for your Christmas Party put them in a pretty basket and pass them around to guests.